fullsmartdev/react-native/README.md

 Books - free and commercial (but only good ones).

+- [Programming React Native](https://leanpub.com/programming-react-native) - (Free) An in-depth React Native book that you should read after a you've done a couple tutorials of the many out there.
 - [React Native Animation Book](http://browniefed.com/react-native-animation-book/) - (Free) React Native Animation

 ## Videos